 15. Buy things in bulk if possible

-Buying things in bulk may give you decent saving.
+Buying things in bulk is a great money-saving tip.
 Normally stores offer a good discount if you get commodities in a bulk.
-From soap to toothbrush, dog food to veggies, everything can be purchased on a good discount if you can get them in bulk.
+From soap to toothbrushes, dog food to veggies, everything can be purchased at a good discount if you can get them in bulk.